-- The first thing that you need to do is, brush your hair.
-This will remove the dry colours from the scalp.
+- The first thing that you need to do is brush your hair.
+This will remove the dry colors from the scalp.

-- You can also apply curd both on your skin and on your hair 20 minutes before washing off the colour.
-Curd has lactic acid that will help you to remove the colour.
-Curd will also deep moisturise your skin and hair and prevent it from getting damaged.
+- You can also apply curd both on your skin and on your hair 20 minutes before washing off the color.
+Curd has lactic acid that will help you to remove the color.
+The curd will also deeply moisturize your skin and hair and prevent them from getting damaged.

-- If you feel your scalp is itchy, you can use apple cider vinegar and water to soothe the scalp. wash your hair with it.
+- If you feel your scalp is itchy, wash your hair with apple cider vinegar and water to soothe the scalp.

-- Once the hair is dry.
-Apply a hair mask or hair oil to nourish and moisturise your scalp.
+- Once the hair is dry apply some hair oil to nourish and moisturize your scalp.

 Always remember to use good organic colors that will not harm your skin and come off easily.
 Follow these tips to enjoy a safe and carefree Holi!